mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 *	Some experience with statistical modeling
 *	An interest in biological applications

-We recognize that everone has a unique mix of skills and welcome applications from anyone who has an established track record of productivity in metagenomics research.
+We recognize that everyone has a unique mix of skills and welcome applications from anyone who has an established track record of productivity in genomics or AI/ML research.

 ##  Eligibility Requirements